STalhaKOSAR/QR-Code-Generate-and-Read/readMe.md

-# QRCodeGenerateandRead Project
+# QR Code Generator and Reader

-QRCodeGenerateandRead Project is coded with Python3, used Flask framework and Html mark-up language and deployed in Azure.
+QR Code Generator and Reader is coded with Python3, used Flask framework and Html mark-up language and deployed in Azure.

 ## Installation